In this post, we will show you 8 SEO roadblocks to avoid in the year 2020. This way, you can quickly guarantee your SEO success.

 To fix duplicate content issues, use Rel=canonical tags and non-index tags to identify your preferred and unwanted post, respectively.

 Another SEO roadblock you should avoid is spam backlinks.
 Backlink still plays a vital role in getting ranked SERPs despite its abusive usage.

-Although ridding your website of spammy backlinks can be quite a daunting task almost impossible to achieve, having fewer spammy backlinks will help you stay atop of the SEO rush.
+Although ridding your website of spammy backlinks can be quite a daunting task, having fewer spammy backlinks will help you stay ahead of the SEO rush.

 5. Page Title Without Keywords

 The page title is one of the many ranking factors that Google considers ranking websites.
-Moreover, your page title should inform theuser about what the web page is all about in a few words.
+Moreover, your page title should inform the user about what the web page is about in a few words.

 By using the keyword phrase in your page title, it will help for ranking on search engines and also increase your click-through rate.

 Another SEO roadblock you should steer away from is the inclusion of low-quality content on your websites.
-So, it would help if you were cautious about using keyword-stuffed or poorly written content on your website.
+It would help if you were cautious about using keyword-stuffed or poorly written content on your website.

 7. Poor Mobile Optimization

 A higher percentage of organic traffic comes from mobile devices.
-This is also true for e-commerce sites and other websites due to theincreasing usage of mobile device usage.
+This is also true for e-commerce sites and other websites due to the increased use of mobile devices.